karpov-sv/stdpipe/doc/installation.md

 **Creating separate environment**

-Create a new environment using this command (environment name is stdpipe_env in this case):
+Create a new environment using this command (environment name is `stdpipe` in this case):

-* $ conda create --name stdpipe_env
+* $ conda create --name stdpipe

-* $ conda activate stdpipe_env
+* $ conda activate stdpipe

+NOTE: If this gives an error like:
+    CommandNotFoundError:
-NOTE: If this gives an error like: CommandNotFoundError: Your shell has not been properly configured to use 'conda activate', then run:
+Your shell has not been properly configured to use 'conda activate', then run:

 * $ source ~/anaconda3/etc/profile.d/conda.sh